espadrine/aulx/Readme.md

 Done:

-- JS keyword autocompletion,
+- JS keyword autocompletion
-- JS static analysis: a simple algorithm for autocompletion,
+- JS static analysis: a simple algorithm for autocompletion
-- JS Static type inference,
+- JS Static type inference
-- JS dynamic analysis,
+- JS dynamic analysis
-- Structured and scalable way to create the frontend userinterface,
+- Structured and scalable way to create the frontend userinterface
+- CodeMirror support with JS completion
-- CSS property autocompletion.
+- CSS property autocompletion

 To do:

-- HTML (including inlined CSS and JS autocompletion),
+- HTML (including inlined CSS and JS autocompletion)
+- CodeMirror CSS support and other text editors as well
 - CoffeeScript, SASS, … We can go crazy with this!